 The vibrant, whimsical work of Margaret “Meps” Schulte carries messages of hope and generosity.
 She loves to paint and hang surprise portraits of friends, which evoke exclamations of delight when they find their lives and stories celebrated as public art.

-She is best-known as the muralist for the Burning Man Department of Mutant Vehicles, where her work has a prominent location in Black Rock City, a temporary city of 80,000 people.
-Her studio is located in Dunedin, Florida.
+She is best-known as the muralist and art team lead for the Burning Man Department of Mutant Vehicles, where her work has a prominent location in Black Rock City, a temporary city of 80,000 people.
+Her studio is located in Pinellas County, Florida.

 “Riding With Freddie” is a 60×60-inch painting commissioned by the Dunedin Downtown Business Merchants’ Association.
 It documents the life of resident Freddie Webb, who was known to residents and visitors alike for her friendliness and sense of humor.